harness/developer-hub/docs/cloud-cost-management/2-use-cloud-cost-management/1-optimize-cloud-costs-with-intelligent-cloud-auto-stopping-rules/3-create-auto-stopping-rules/create-autostopping-rules-aws.md

   ![](./static/aws-set-up-tcp.png)

-1. Choose an AutoStopping Proxy load balancer (custom) from the **Specify AutoStopping Proxy** dropdown list to set up access.
+1. Choose an AutoStopping Proxy load balancer from the **Specify AutoStopping Proxy** dropdown list to set up access.
 2. Toggle SSH or RDP to specify the listening ports.
-The port number is autopopulated.
+The port number is autopopulated based on the security group.
 3. Specify all the TCP ports your application is listening.
 Ensure these ports are open.
 4. Click **Next**.